oguimbal/jcool-docs/how-to.md

 ### Bypass payments

-On our test environment, you can use test credit cards such as **4242 4242 4242 4242** to bypass payments.
+On our staging environment, you can use test credit cards such as **4242 4242 4242 4242** to bypass payments.

 ### Connect as my opponent

 In production, you will of course never be able to access your opponent forms.

-In our development environment, however, you will be able to see when your opponent has a form to fill in the "Developer" section of your dispute:
+In our staging environment, however, you will be able to see when your opponent has a form to fill in the "Developer" section of your dispute:

 ![go to form](_media/gotoform.png)